Commingling

 3. What currencies are commingled races priced for the dividends payout?

 Dividend payout per unit per bet will be priced in Singapore dollars.
 Customers do not need to consider exchange rates at all.
-For instance, Australian customers will receive the same dividend payout as Singapore customers for commingled races, but each in their own currency.
+For instance, customers in Hong Kong will receive the same dividend payout as Singapore customers for commingled races, but each in their own currency.

 Singapore Pools will provide a minimum guaranteed dividend to our Singapore customers as per current practice.